Teaching and Supervision

 extract quantitative and thematic information from satellite multispectral imagery by means of image pre-processing, classification, and change detection techniques.

 The professional remote sensing software ENVI will be used in this module for computer-based work.
-The basic functionality of this software, i.e., loading and displaying an image with different spectral band combinations, image composition contrast enhancement, plotting of spectral signatures, work with regions of interest (ROIs), application of required image analyses, and export of images and plots suitable for inclusion in your assignment report, will be explained during first seminar sessions.
+The basic functionality of this software, i.e., loading and displaying an image with different spectral band combinations, image composition contrast enhancement, plotting of spectral signatures, working with regions of interest (ROIs), application of required image analyses, and export of images and plots suitable for inclusion in your assignment report, will be explained during first seminar sessions.
 Previous knowledge about remote sensing image processing will be to your advantage.

 If you have questions or need further information please contact rsrgedu@uni-bonn.de.